Dev-Zhao/ProfStef-README/README.md

 ```
 ---
 ### Iterators (23/29)
-"The message do: is sent to a collection of objects (Array, Set, OrderedCollection), evaluating the block for each element.
+The message do: is sent to a collection of objects (Array, Set, OrderedCollection), evaluating the block for each element.

-Here we want to print all the numbers on the Transcript (a console)"
+Here we want to print all the numbers on the Transcript (a console)
 ```smalltalk
 #(11 38 3 -2 10) do: [:each |
      Transcript show: each printString; cr].
 ```
-"Some other really nice iterators"
+Some other really nice iterators
 ```smalltalk
 #(11 38 3 -2 10) collect: [:each | each abs].
 "Output: #(11 38 3 2 10)"
 ```